r2dev24/RestaurantERP/README.md

 * Partial View Creation:
   - Designed _UserDetail.cshtml to display user details such as name, email, and contact information.

+* Database Design
+  - Designed tables for Branch and BranchAddress with proper relationships.

+* Controller Implementation
+  - Created BranchController and implemented the AddNewBranch action.
+  - Fetched the logged-in user's account via email and saved branch data.

+* Razor View
+  - Built the AddBranch view with a form for branch creation.
+  - Used asp-for with Bootstrap for UI and validation.

+* Problem Solved
+  - Logged errors for validation failures.
+  - Fixed issues related to foreign key relationships and data saving.

 ## Dec 25, 2024<br>
 #### Delete Functionality: